stamm-4m/model-e.coli/README.md

 - Simulating microbial growth and product formation
 - Practicing scientific programming, version control, and model documentation

-The present code is based on and adapted from a pre-existing implementation developed by Irene and Juan-Camilo in the context of the work presented in:
+The present code is based on and adapted from a pre-existing implementation developed by David-Camilo in the context of the work presented in:

-Flavio Manenti, Gintaras V. Reklaitis (Eds.), *Proceedings of the 34th European Symposium on Computer Aided Process Engineering / 15th International Symposium on Process Systems Engineering (ESCAPE34/PSE24)*, June 2–6, 2024, Florence, Italy.
-**Dynamic Hybrid Model for Nanobody-based Antivenom Production (scorpion antivenom) with *E. coli* CH10-12 and *E. coli* NbF12-10.**

 Corrales, D. C., Villela, S. M. A., Bouhaouala-Zahar, B., Cescut, J., Daboussi, F., O’donohue, M., ... & Aceves-Lara, C. A. (2024).
 Dynamic Hybrid Model for Nanobody-based Antivenom Production (scorpion antivenon) with E. coli CH10-12 and E. coli NbF12-10.
-In Computer Aided Chemical Engineering (Vol. 53, pp. 145-150).
-Elsevier.
+Computer Aided Chemical Engineering, 53, pp. 145-150.

+---

 ## Repository Structure
 ```